SINTEF/dlite/doc/storage_plugins.md

 ```

 Note that we in the above example also store the Blob entity to the storage.
-That can be a good idea if you don't have a proper metadata storage, since DLite need the metadata in order to instantiate an instance.
+That can be a good idea if you don't have a proper metadata storage, since DLite needs the metadata in order to instantiate an instance.
 When loading an instance and the metadata is not already in memory, DLite will first look for the metadata in the current and all other open storages before checking `dlite.storage_path`.